Email email@example.com with any other questions!

 Can I simultaneously enroll in CS50 and another course that meets at the same or overlapping time?

-Can I watch recordings of CS50’s lectures instead of live via Zoom if they conflict with some other academic commitment?
+Can I watch CS50’s lectures online if they conflict with some other academic or athletic commitment?

 How much academic support does CS50 provide?

 Quite a lot!
-In addition to lectures, and sections, CS50 also offers more than 185 staff-hours of tutorials per week.
+In addition to lectures, and sections, CS50 also offers nearly 200 staff-hours of tutorials per week.

 How are tutorials different from office hours?